ccdc-opensource/on-site-webcsd/README.md

 Additional information including user configuration and troubleshooting can be found in the wiki at <https://github.com/ccdc-opensource/on-site-webcsd/wiki>.

-:warning: **Note, the 4.3.0 release does not support CSD-Theory, Macromolecule Hub or the Prototypes plugin.
-Do not update to this version if you are currently using those components.**
+:warning: **Note, the 4.3.0 and 4.3.1 releases do not support Macromolecule Hub.
+Do not update past version 4.2.1 if you are currently using this component.**

 ## Prerequisites and Setup